About the website

 Overnight in Flam

-After breakfast, a twenty minute drive along the Snøveg ("Snow Road") brings you to the Bjørgo mountain farm.
-Ascend the open ridge leading to the summit of Prestevarden ("Priest's Cairn") high above the town of Aurland.
+After breakfast, a twenty minute drive along the Snøveg (“Snow Road”) brings you to the Bjørgo mountain farm.
+Ascend the open ridge leading to the summit of Prestevarden (“Priest’s Cairn”) high above the town of Aurland.
 Enjoy bird’s eye views over the majestic sweep of the Aurlandsfjord and the tundra-like landscapes of the high vidda which stretches away to the east.
-In the late afternoon, pay a visit to the Otternes bygdetun or “cluster farm.”
-Twenty-seven farm houses and associated buildings dating from the 1600s are protected here.
+In the late afternoon, pay a visit to the small fjord village of Undredal known for its goat cheese (geitost) and its forty-seat stave church, the smallest in Scandinavia.
+Portions of the church date from the twelfth century.

 The Aurlandsfjord as seen from Prestevarden.